Sign up for CAN

 Landscape Level Visual Impacts

-The visual impact on this relatively undeveloped landscape goes well beyond the Kennebec Gorge and Appalachian National Scenic National Trail.
-Numerous scenic waterbodies, streams, and cultural resources would also be visually impacted, including the Arnold Trail, Old Canada Road National Scenic Byway, Coburn Mountain, numerous remote and accessible ponds, Wyman Lake, Moxie Stream, the South Branch of the Moose River, and the Carabasset, Sandy, and mid-Kennebec rivers.
-Landscapes not dominated by human development and major industrial infrastructure are becoming rare, and this project as proposed cuts into the heart of one such area.
+Numerous scenic water bodies, streams, and cultural resources would be visually impacted, including the Arnold Trail, Old Canada Road National Scenic Byway, Coburn Mountain, numerous remote and accessible ponds, Wyman Lake, Moxie Stream, the South Branch of the Moose River, and the Carrabassett, Sandy, and mid-Kennebec rivers.
+Landscapes not dominated by human development and major industrial infrastructure are becoming rare, and this project cuts into the heart of one such area.

 The NECEC would provide Quebec hydropower to Massachusetts in response to an RFP process intended to reduce global greenhouse gas emissions.
 However, expert testimony provided to the Maine Public Utilities Commission has shown there is no clear information demonstrating that the NECEC power intended for Massachusetts will not simply be diverted from other destinations, like Ontario or New York, leaving those areas to fill the gap with other, as yet to be determined, sources of energy.
 While the use of Canadian hydropower may reduce Massachusetts’s carbon footprint from an accounting perspective, it appears it would likely fail to reduce global atmospheric greenhouse gas emissions, which is what all states, provinces, and countries urgently must do.
 Both Maine and Massachusetts regulators must be certain that this project will reduce global greenhouse gas emissions at levels claimed before locking the State and ratepayers into it.